Miffy: Conflicts with Sanrio

-In addition, on 26 August 2010, Mercis BV, representing Bruna, brought suit against Sanrio with the claim that one of Hello Kitty's companion characters, a rabbit named Cathy, infringes on the copyright and trademark of Miffy.
+On 26 August 2010, Mercis BV, representing Bruna, brought suit against Sanrio with the claim that one of Hello Kitty's companion characters, a rabbit named Cathy, infringed on the copyright and trademark of Miffy.
 On 2 November 2010, a Dutch court ruled against Sanrio and ordered the company to stop marketing Cathy products in Belgium, Luxembourg, and the Netherlands.
-On 7 June 2011, following the Tōhoku earthquake and tsunami in Japan, Sanrio and Mercis reached an out-of-court settlement requiring Sanrio to halt production of merchandise that features Cathy.
+On 7 June 2011, following the Tōhoku earthquake and tsunami in Japan, Sanrio and Mercis reached an out-of-court settlement requiring Sanrio to halt production worldwide of merchandise that features Cathy.
 Instead of continuing the court battle, the two companies announced that they would donate the legal fees to help the earthquake victims.

 Legacy

 Miffy statue at the Nijntjepleintje ("Little Nijntje Square") in Utrecht, the Netherlands.

 In the early 1990s, an image of Miffy holding an adjustable spanner coyly behind her back appeared on flyers produced by people taking direct action against the UK government's road building program.
 This unauthorised use of the character spread and Miffy became a mascot for groups involved in radical ecological direct action.

-In Bruna's hometown, Utrecht, a square was named after Miffy (Nijntje), the Nijntjepleintje (lit: Little Miffy Square, the diminutive for square in Dutch: pleintje retains the rhyme with nijntje as the ij and ei digraphs are pronounced identical in Dutch /nl/).
+In Bruna's hometown, Utrecht, a square was named after Miffy (Nijntje), the Nijntjepleintje (lit: Little Miffy Square, the diminutive for square in Dutch: pleintje retains the rhyme with nijntje as the ij and ei digraphs are pronounced identically: /nl/).
 In 2006, the Centraal Museum opened a permanent exhibition, the dick bruna huis (Dick Bruna house).
-Bruna distributed all DVDs from miffy with Warner Home Video.
-In 2015, Bridge Entertainment DVD acquired bruna's home videos.
+Bruna distributed all Miffy DVDs alongside Warner Home Video.
+In 2015, Bridge Entertainment acquired the distribution rights to Bruna's home videos.

-Miffy celebrated her fiftieth birthday in 2005.
-This was marked in cities across the globe, for example, at the Manchester Art Gallery in England.
-She also serves a "celebrity character spokesperson" for UNICEF.
+Miffy celebrated her 50th birthday in 2005.
+This was marked in cities across the globe, for example, at the Manchester Art Gallery in the United Kingdom.
+She also serves as a "celebrity character spokesperson" for UNICEF.

 Miffy's namesakes include a new species of booklouse from Peru.
 The insect was given the scientific name Trichadenotecnum miffy in 2008, because its epiproct, an appendage on its abdomen, resembles a small rabbit.

+Miffy currently has six bakehouses and four flower shops in Japan.
+The bakehouses are located in the prefectures of Hokkaido, Saitama, Okayama, Nagano, Oita, and Kyoto.
+The flower shops are located in Ikebukuro, Asakusa, Osaka, and Hidenincho.

 In July 2014, Bruna announced his retirement; the rights to the Miffy character were not sold.
 On 16 February 2017, Dick Bruna died at the age of 89.

-In 2021, Miffy collaborated with Converse to capsule menswear collection in the Netherlands to celebrate the creator of Miffy, Dick Bruna.
+In 2021, Miffy collaborated with Converse to create a capsule menswear collection in the Netherlands to celebrate the creator of Miffy, Dick Bruna.
 In December 2022, Tommy Hilfiger announced its new collection with Miffy as the main attraction for the new partnership in celebration of the Lunar New Year of the Rabbit.